Filmfare Awards South

 The Filmfare Awards South are annual awards that honour artistic and technical excellence in the Telugu cinema, Tamil cinema, Malayalam cinema and Kannada cinema.
 They are presented by Filmfare magazine of The Times Group.
 When it was introduced in 1954, the Filmfare Awards initially only recognized achievements in the Hindi cinema.
-In 1964 the awards were extended to Telugu, Tamil, Bengali and Marathi languages.
-Malayalam cinema was included in the awards in 1967 and Kannada cinema followed in 1970.
+In 1964 the awards were extended to Telugu, Tamil, Bengali and Marathi languages for the films released in 1963.
+The awards were extended to Malayalam cinema in 1967 and Kannada cinema in 1970.

 Each industry is given its own set of creative awards in annual ceremonies that have predominantly been held in Chennai and Hyderabad.
 Before 1976, the ceremony was held in Mumbai along with Hindi segment.
-From 1976, the southern region segment were separated from Hindi and moved to Chennai and later to Hyderabad.
+From 1976, the southern region segment were separated from awards for Hindi-language films and moved to Chennai first, and later to Hyderabad in 1997.
+The event made its debut in Bengaluru and Kochi in 2022 and 2026 respectively.

 History

 The awards were first given in 1953 and the ceremony used to be held along with Hindi cinema's Filmfare Awards.
-The awards were being held in the Kalaivanar Arangam, Chennai in the early days.
+The awards were held in the Kalaivanar Arangam, Chennai in the early days.
 Later the ceremony was shifted to the distinctive Music Academy.

 In 1953, initially only the Hindi film industry was recognized.
 In 1963 Awards extended to Best Picture in Telugu, Tamil, Bengali & Marathi, for the awards and from 1966 Malayalam films were added.
 Kannada films became a part of the event in 1969.
 In 1972 the awards were extended to Best Actor, Best Actress and Best Director categories in all south Indian films.
 The categories for Special Awards were introduced in the 1980s and Best Music Direction in 1990s.
 Lifetime Achievement Award – South was first given in 1983.
 Award for Best Male debut and Female debut were given irregularly during the same period.
 Categories for Best Male Playback Singing and Best Female Playback Singing were introduced in 1997.

 In 2002, awards for Best Supporting actors were given for Tamil and Telugu films.
 Since 2005, these awards were extended to the Malayalam and Kannada film industries.
 In the same year, additional categories such as Best Lyricist, Best Playback Singing were also introduced.
 Awards for Best Comedian were given from 2002 till 2006 and was discontinued later.